 See also: Reading Call Numbers.

-To book a study room, please speak to a staff member at the Circulation Desk.
+To book a study room, please speak with a staff member at the Circulation Desk

 Study Room 1